There’s a high chance that some of your staff will have children and have to make regular childcare arrangements to work for you.

-Many employers run a childcare voucher scheme as a benefit for their staff but in April 2018 the scheme was replaced by tax-free childcare.
-The changes have implications for staff, with some benefiting from the new scheme and others no longer able to take advantage.
+Many employers run a childcare voucher scheme as a benefit for their staff but in 2018, the scheme was replaced by tax-free childcare.
+The changes had implications for staff, with some benefiting from the new scheme and others no longer able to take advantage.

-How are childcare vouchers changing?
+How have childcare vouchers changed?

 The childcare voucher scheme has been scrapped, although those employees who are already part of a scheme can remain part of it as long as their employer keeps running it.
 For those who are not currently in a scheme, tax-free childcare has been introduced.

 Unlike the childcare system which is only open to those whose employer runs such a scheme, the new tax-free childcare scheme is open to all qualifying parents.

-What do employees need to be eligible for tax-free childcare?
+What do employees need to be eligible for Tax-Free Childcare?

-Parents must earn less than £100,000 a year.
+- Parents must earn less than £100,000 a year.